Emotional development: autistic children and teenagers

 Then you ask your child to point at the rung that best describes how they feel.

 For the labels, you could use pictures instead of words.
 For example, the label on rung 1 could be a smiley face emoji, and the label on rung 5 could be an enraged face or exploding head emoji.
-Or instead of a ladder, you could use a thermometer picture.
-For example, instead of rungs, you use temperature levels and labels.
+Or instead of a ladder, you could use a thermometer picture with temperature levels and labels instead of ladder rungs.

 Understanding and accepting emotions: autistic children and teenagers